A two term Kuznecov sum formula: Introduction

 Let $\mathbf T(x,\xi)$ be the smallest positive time $t$ for which $(x,\xi) \in S\Sigma_t$.
 We say an $L^1$ measure $f(x,\xi) \, dx \, d\xi$ is invariant under the first return map on $SN^*H$ if

 \begin{theorem} Suppose the only invariant $L^1$ measure of the first return map on $SN^*H$ is the trivial one.
 Then, \eqref{averaging condition} holds. \end{theorem}

-We are also able to show that, even in the general setting, that the condition \eqref{averaging condition} is weaker than the set of recurrent directions in $SN^*H$ being measure zero.
+We are also able to show that, even in the general setting, the condition \eqref{averaging condition} is satisfied when the set of recurrent directions in $SN^*H$ is measure zero.
+It would be interesting to know if \eqref{averaging condition} is strictly weaker.
 To state this precisely, we recall (e.g. from \cite{STZ}) that the set of recurrent directions $\mathcal R$ are those $(x,\xi) \in SN^*H$ such that, for each open neighborhood $U$ of $(x,\xi)$ in $SN^*H$, there exists $t \neq 0$ with $G^t(x,\xi) \in U$.

 \begin{proposition} If the set $\mathcal R$ of recurrent directions has measure zero in $SN^*H$, then \eqref{averaging condition} is satisfied. \end{proposition}